deterministic-arts/DartsCLTools/README.md

 where the elements of each sublist `observersk` are the actual observer objects.
 There are two points to this

- - on implementations, that provide atomic compare-and-set operations for the slots of cons cells, we can update the observer lists in a thread-safe way without having to take a lock
+ - we can update the observer lists in a thread-safe way without having to take a lock via CAS.
+This is handled automatically by the library.

  - it allows us to easily implement nested scopes, where the occurence of an event in object `X` should also be propagated to the observers registered on `X`'s set of ancestors in some application-defined hierarchy.

-The first use case is taken care of automatically by the functions documented below in Lisp implementations, which provide the required base set of features (currently SBCL via `sb-ext:compare-and-swap`, but it should be possible to support other implementations, too, since many provide this feature in one way or another).

 The second use case requires cooperation of your application.
 Consider the following example: